How To Range Your Poker Opponents With Accuracy

-Instead of trying to put your opponent on an specific hand, it helps to assign them—and yourself—a range of possible hands after each action.
+Instead of trying to put your opponent on a specific hand, it helps to assign them—and yourself—a range of possible poker hands after each action.

 Why do this?
 Well, as fun as “hand reading” and making a sick soul read can be, putting your opponent on a specific hand isn’t an effective strategy.
 This is because, in practice, a player can have several different hands in almost every spot.

 So, as a hand progresses you should continually be “ranging” your opponent: For each action, assess your opponent’s range and narrow it based on the available information.

 In this article, I will show you how to put your opponent on a range as both as the aggressor and as the caller.

 For each example, we’ll break down ranges street by street to show the thought process involved.

 The default preflop ranges from the Upswing Lab were used to estimate the ranges in this article.